Peru

 Objectives

-Improve monitoring and protection of the Tambopata National Reserve through the deployment of autonomous acoustic monitoring technology and serve to support & improve collaboration amongst local communities, empower local partners, improve protection and law enforcement and improve safety of Environmental Defenders.
+• Improve monitoring and protection of the Tambopata National Reserve through the deployment of autonomous acoustic monitoring technology, and support and strengthen collaboration amongst local communities, empower local partners, enhance protection and law enforcement, and improve the safety of Environmental Defenders.

 Implementation

-• RFCx team supplied SPDA with 12 new smartphones which were then given to the Defenders to use the RFCx Ranger Application.
+• The RFCx team supplied SPDA with 12 new smartphones, which were then given to the Defenders to access the RFCx Ranger Application.

-• New foil casing was developed for the Guardians and the softer rubber elements of Guardians were wrapped in this casing to protect against termites that attacked rubber insulation surrounding cables and microphone windscreens used in the Guardians.
+• A new foil casing was developed for the Guardians, and the softer rubber elements of the Guardians were wrapped in this casing to protect them from termites that attacked the rubber insulation surrounding the cables and microphone windscreens.

-• A reconnaissance drone was given to the Infierno community to support monitoring of the perimeters.
-The Defenders were also training on the use of the drone and use it to monitor the large territory.
+• A reconnaissance drone was given to the Infierno community to support perimeter monitoring.
+The Defenders were also training on using the drone to monitor the large territory.

-• Four (4) small repeaters were also given to SPDA and the Defenders to enhance connectivity in their concessions so they could communicate more effectively with SPDA.
+• 4 small repeaters were also provided to SPDA and the Defenders to enhance connectivity within their concessions, enabling them to communicate more effectively with SPDA.

-• SPDA are also using the alerts,dashboard data for their legal cases.
+• SPDA is also using the alerts data for their legal cases.

 • Expected decline in destructive/illegal activity and safer operation for park guards